 A grease fire can send even the most skilled chef into shock.
 While hopefully you’ll never have to handle one, grease fires are one of the most common causes of both kitchen fires and house fires, so it could pay to give the matter a little forethought.
 Seconds count in a grease fire, making your ability to react quickly and appropriately essential to putting out the flames before they get out of hand.
 What’s the best way to snuff out a fire if fat goes up in flames?

 The Best Offense is a Good Defense: Avoiding Grease Fires

 Caused by overheated oil, grease fires are easily preventable and far easier to thwart than mitigate.
 To avoid a grease fire, watch the oil for signs of smoking, taking it off the heat immediately to prevent ignition.
 Also take care with oily/greasy spills in burners, microwaves, and standard/convection ovens, keeping stoves properly cleaned.

 No Fire Extinguisher?
 Grab these Common Kitchen Ingredients

 Should grease catch fire in your kitchen, first try to remove the heat source by cutting gas/power to your oven/appliance.
 Next, attempt to smother the fire by removing oxygen, and covering the pot/pan with a non-flammable metal lid or baking pan.
 If this does not work…

 - Pour-On Some Salt

-Salt is a great absorber of heat for its volume.
-A moderate amount – about a cup – can help extinguish a decent size grease fire.
+- Salt is a great absorber of heat for its volume.
+A moderate amount – about a cup – can help extinguish a decent-sized grease fire.